Skip to content

 If it isn’t your airline’s fault, then your ability to claim on your travel insurance will depend on if it’s:

-Your fault: If the missed connection is due to personal fault, such as spending too much time in duty-free shops or bars, you're likely out of luck.
+Your fault: If the missed connection is due to personal fault, such as spending too much time in duty-free shops or bars, you're out of luck.
 Neither travel insurance nor the airline is inclined to offer compensation for missed flights in these instances

 Resulting from missing your original flight: Missing your original outbound flight can have a domino effect on your travel itinerary.
 Whether insurance will cover a missed connecting flight due to missing the original outbound flight hinges on the reasons behind the miss.
-Valid reasons such as significant public transport delays or extreme weather might lead to a successful insurance claim
+Valid reasons such as significant public transport delays or extreme weather might lead to a successful insurance claim.

 What do I do if I miss my connecting flight?